Rainwater Collection Basics: Complete Home Harvesting System Guide (2025)

-Never assume collected rainwater is safe to drink without purification.
-Rain can wash contaminants like bacteria from bird droppings, chemical residues from roofing materials, and airborne pollutants into your system.
-This guide focuses on collection for non-potable uses like gardening.
-For drinking, you must use a multi-stage filtration system.
+Never assume collected rainwater is safe to drink without proper purification.
+Rain washes contaminants including bacteria from bird droppings, chemical residues from roofing materials, and airborne pollutants into collection systems.
+This guide focuses on collection for non-potable uses like gardening and emergency backup.
+For drinking water, use multi-stage filtration and purification systems.

 Getting Started: The Essentials